Founding Director & Editor-In-Chief

 We’ll also talk through real examples of CVs, cover letters, and common mistakes to help you dramatically increase your success rate.

 The DotsThis is another good one for creative types, and has a decent selection of journalism jobs in the mix.
-You will have to create an account to see the full listings, but that’s free and also includes a portfolio and networking opportunities.
+You will have to create an account to see the full listings, but that’s free and also includes portfolio and networking opportunities.

 Total JobsWe use this one quite a lot when we’re searching for our newsletter and it tends to have several hundred jobs live at any one time.
 They’re also pretty good at widening your search results to relevant stuff, so make sure to comb through the whole list.
 You can also search by location and commute.

 Guardian Media JobsWe’d advise keeping the sector search on this one slightly more broad to ‘media’ rather than ‘journalism’ so you see the best stuff.
-This isn’t just jobs from The Guardian, it’s from across the whole industry, so is worth checking in on from time to time.
+This isn’t just jobs from The Guardian, it’s from across the whole industry, so is worth checking from time to time.

 • Employers’ Websites: Pretty much all the big employers have their own websites, so you know, check those too.
 Several of them won’t list anywhere else, so if you’ve got a dream place to work, it’s worth keeping tabs.
 Try: